 Mellors: Those ads are simply from the days when I got drunk all the time.
 It's anti-romance of course.
 All champagne ads I've ever seen were about people with dinner jackets on.
 As if that's the only time when they were drinking.
 You know, when I was in Australia I was personally the biggest importer of Dom Perignon because I used to have parties.
 I just drank banks and banks of it and certainly didn't have dinner jackets and things on.
 And the best fun was going on on the beaches.
 And in the end I used "Why not'" as a line which basically means "Fuck it."
-And it worked because people could fit themseives into it.
+And it worked because people could fit themselves into it.
 And the client hated the campaign.
 First of all the client hated me because I insisted on black and white photographs and they said they should be in color.
-And we shot them black and white and had a bit of handcoloring in it and said, they are in color.
+And we shot them black and white and had a bit of hand colouring in it and said, they are in colour.

 L.A: And the client still wanted dinner jackets and lobsters.